seemoo-lab/CellGuard/README.md

 The repository consists of five directories
 - [AnalyzeCells](./AnalyzeCells): A Python script to evaluate datasets exported from CellGuard
-- [CaptureCellsTweak](./CaptureCellsTweak): A tweak injected into iOS collecting cells an iPhone connects to
 - [CapturePacketsTweak](./CapturePacketsTweak): A tweak injected into iOS collecting binary QMI and ARI packets
 - [CellGuardAppRust](./CellGuardAppRust): The Rust extension for the CellGuard iOS app
 - [CellGuardAppSwift](./CellGuardAppSwift): The CellGuard iOS app written in Swift